 During STA's public outreach efforts in 2015 and 2016, the most commonly referenced frustration for highway and freeway users was the back-ups that occur where the number of lanes is reduced.
-This occurs on SR 37 (at Mare Island), SR 12 (Jameson Canyon onto EB I-80) and at several places on I-80 (North are no locations where traffic volumes can be reduced, and the solution needs to be more capacity.
-In the case of I-80 EB, traffic volumes drop off sharply between North Texas Street and I-505, and a reduction in lanes is not expected to result in a simple shift of a backup queue from Fairfield to Vacaville.

-Texas Street and Meridian Road EB, Kidwell Road WB).
+This occurs on SR 37 (at Mare Island), SR 12 (Jameson Canyon onto EB I-80) and at several places on I-80 (North Texas Street and Meridian Road EB, Kidwell Road WB).
 Lane merges are the location of the greatest amount of VHD in Solano County.
 The volume of traffic on these roads is part of the challenge, but the merger of two lanes of traffic into one, or five lanes into four, is the main culprit.